Tarun-108/spareship/README.md

 # Installation

-- Clone the github repository.
+- Clone the GitHub repository.
 - Launch the MySQL Console
 - Import the data from the **dbData** folder using the MySQL Console
 - Open the folder **spareship_backend** using IntelliJ or any preferred IDE
-- Make sure you have appropriate JDK present on the machine to launch the project
+- Make sure you have the appropriate JDK present on the machine to launch the project
-- After launching the project paste the following in resources/application.properties
+- After launching the project, paste the following in resources/application.properties
 ````
    app.name=SpareShip
    app.version=v1